stark-t/PAI/scripts/cluster/readme.md

 # Train a model

-## YOLOv5

-Create a folder that will contain the log files (*.log & *.err).
-We only need to create this folder once and then for each train can refer to its path in the SBATCH header of the job scrips:
+Create the folder `logs_train_jobs` in `~/PAI/detectors`.
+This folder will contain the job log files (*.log & *.err).
+We only need to create this folder once and then for each train job we can put this path in the SBATCH header of the job script:
 ```bash
 cd ~/PAI/detectors
 mkdir logs_train_jobs
 ```

+## YOLOv5

 Download the YOLOv5 pre-trained weights on the COCO dataset:
 ```bash